Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Results

 \subsubsection{Gulf of Mexico}

-The Gulf of Mexico dataset is a part of baseline datasets provided by SpecTIR \cite{specTIR}.
+The Gulf of Mexico dataset is a part of baseline datasets provided by SpecTIR~\cite{specTIR}.
 The sensor acquires data in the wavelength range of 395 to 2450 nm with a nominal channel bandwidth of $5$ nm.
 The ground sampling distance is $2$ m.
-As before the datacube is divided into visible and infrared parts.
-The visible part consists of wavelengths from 400 to 800 nm and is termed the ``Gulf Vis" dataset.
-The infrared part consists of wavelengths from 900 to 2400~nm and is named ``Gulf IR" dataset.
+As before the datacube is divided into visible and infrared regions.
+The visible region consists of wavelengths from 400 to 800 nm and is called the ``Gulf Vis" dataset.
+The infrared region consists of wavelengths from 900 to 2400~nm and is called ``Gulf IR" dataset.
 Only the Gulf Vis dataset is used for experiments as the spatial variations in the two datasets are similar.